AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/announcements.md

    * Make this announcement a sticky announcement by selecting the Enable Sticky Announcement checkbox.
    * Select the delivery time for the announcement.

-1. Choose **On a date** if you want to schedule announcement for a later date and click the text area adjacent to it.
+1. Select **[!UICONTROL On a date]** if you want to schedule announcement for a later date and click the text area adjacent to it.
 A calendar pop-up appears, from which you can choose the start date.
 Choose the end date by following the same steps.
-1. Click **Save**.
+1. Click **[!UICONTROL Save]**.
 1. In Drafts tab, click settings icon  adjacent to an announcement and click send.

 If the multimedia attachment is of large size, it may take time to upload.
 After you click Save, you would receive a pop-up with a message as your upload is being processed.
 You will receive a notification after the attachment is uploaded successfully.